 Music has been used as a form of therapy for many years.
 It's proven to help plants flourish, encourage healthy foetal development in pregnancies and even help people with chronic illnesses.

-And this doesn't just have to include listening to music – you can play it too!
+And this doesn't just have to include listening to music – you can play it as a hobby too!

-Not only is it good to get all your emotions out there, but it gives you the opportunity to document your daily achievements, words of gratitude and experiences.
+Not only is it good to get all your emotions out there, but it allows you to document your daily achievements, words of gratitude and experiences.

-If you enjoy writing, this is a beautiful way to lay the foundation for your story.
+If you enjoy writing, this is a beautiful hobby that will help you lay the foundation for your story.

 Here's another way to do a little creative therapy and earn some extra money too.

-It's not always easy to be there for your friends and family when you're not well, and this is a way to show them that you appreciate them very much.
+It's not always easy to be there for your friends and family when you're not well, and this is an activity that will show them that you appreciate them very much.

 Here's another hobby you can try that doesn't have to be physically demanding of you when you're struggling to move around.
 Sometimes photography in your home can be the most creative and relatable.